Padua: Emergence of the Commune

 The temporary success of the Lombard League helped to strengthen the towns.
 However, their civic jealousy soon reduced them to weakness again.
 In 1214–1216, Padua was involved in a conflict with Venice, which it lost.
 In 1236 Frederick II found little difficulty in establishing his vicar Ezzelino III da Romano in Padua and the neighbouring cities, where he practised frightful cruelties on the inhabitants.
 Ezzelino was unseated in June 1256 without civilian bloodshed, thanks to Pope Alexander IV.

 Padua then enjoyed a period of calm and prosperity: the basilica of the saint was begun; and the Paduans became masters of Vicenza.
 The University of Padua (the second university in Italy, after Bologna) was founded in 1222, and as it flourished in the 13th century, Padua outpaced Bologna, where no effort had been made to expand the revival of classical precedents beyond the field of jurisprudence, to become a center of early humanist researches, with first-hand knowledge of Roman poets that was unrivalled in Italy or beyond the Alps.

-However, the advances of Padua in the 13th century finally brought the commune into conflict with Can Grande della Scala, lord of Verona.
+The advances of Padua in the 13th century finally brought the commune into conflict with Can Grande della Scala, lord of Verona.
 In 1311 Padua had to yield to the Scaligeri of Verona.

 Emergence of the Signoria

 Jacopo da Carrara was elected lord (signore) of Padua in 1318, at that point the city was home to 40,000 people.
 From then till 1405, nine members of the Carraresi family, including Ubertino, Jacopo II, and Francesco il Vecchio, succeeded one another as lords of the city, with the exception of a brief period of Scaligeri overlordship between 1328 and 1337 and two years (1388–1390) when Giangaleazzo Visconti held the town.
 The period of the signoria is covered down to 1358 in the chronicle of Guglielmo Cortusi.

 The Carraresi period was a long period of restlessness, for the Carraresi were constantly at war.
 Under Carraresi rule the early humanist circles in the university were effectively disbanded: Albertino Mussato, the first modern poet laureate, died in exile at Chioggia in 1329, and the eventual heir of the Paduan tradition was the Tuscan Petrarch.

-In 1387 John Hawkwood won the Battle of Castagnaro for Padua, against Giovanni Ordelaffi, for Verona.
+In 1387, John Hawkwood won the Battle of Castagnaro for Padua, against Giovanni Ordelaffi, for Verona.
 The Carraresi period finally came to an end as the power of the Visconti and of Venice grew in importance.